alexwolfmsft/docs/docs/azure/sdk/authentication/local-development-dev-accounts.md

 ### [Azure Developer CLI](#tab/sign-in-azure-developer-cli)

-Developers coding outside of an IDE can also use the [Azure Developer CLI](/azure/developer/azure-developer-cli/overview) to authenticate.
-Apps using `DefaultAzureCredential` or <xref:Azure.Identity.AzureDeveloperCliCredential> can then use this account to authenticate app requests when running locally.
+Developers can use the [Azure Developer CLI](/azure/developer/azure-developer-cli/overview) to authenticate.
+Apps using <xref:Azure.Identity.DefaultAzureCredential> or <xref:Azure.Identity.AzureDeveloperCliCredential> can then use this account to authenticate app requests when running locally.

 To authenticate with the Azure Developer CLI, run the `azd auth login` command.
 On a system with a default web browser, the Azure Developer CLI launches the browser to authenticate the user.